-Some customers are price sensitive, while others are not.
+- Are price sensitive, while others are not?

-Ultimately, you need to choose a pricing model that meets the needs of your target market.
+Ultimately, it would be best if you chose a pricing model that meets the needs of your target market.

-For example, if you're targeting small businesses, they may be more price sensitive than larger businesses.
-If you offer a lower price, they may be more likely to sign up.
+For example, if you’re targeting small businesses, they may be more price sensitive than larger businesses.
+They may be more likely to sign up if you offer a lower price.

 On the other hand, enterprise companies may be more interested in features than price.
 They’re also more likely to need your product on a regular basis.

 As a result, they may be willing to pay more for a subscription that includes all the features they need.

 The bottom line is that you must carefully consider your target market’s needs when choosing a pricing model.

 Factor 3: Your Business Model

 Some businesses are designed to generate a lot of revenue from a small number of customers, while others need a large number of customers to generate the same amount of revenue.